RJuro/cfp-landing-page/content.md

 - Programme Overview

 ### Intro Copy
 - The outline below is a working draft; detailed slots and moderators will follow once review assignments are confirmed.
+Download the current PDF for offline reference: [Programme PDF](masshine_program.pdf).

 ### Day 1 · Monday, 8 December
 | Time | Item |